back

 Another thing I love about Davenport House is the ceremony room, a space at the bottom of the sweeping staircase.
 This made for the perfect entrance for Grace, as she came down the stairs and turned to walk down the bottom of the aisle.

 Grace and Henry had chosen to accessorise the room with loads of gorgeous flowers courtesy of the exceptionally talented Abi at Blooming Lupin.
 The colour palette was a mixture of pastels and brights, which gave a perfect wildflower-feel to the flowers.
-The aisle was lined with meadow like arrangements at the end of each row, and of course Grace and her maids carried bursting bouquets, and Henry and his groomsmen sported buttonholes.

 When all their guests had gathered, the newlyweds entered to a blaze of napkin-twirling and took their seats at the top table.
 The speeches took place in front of the fireplace, a setting made even more impressive by the oil painted portrait hanging in an ornate gold frame above it.